 “Set your intentions for the relationship and improve communication,” advises Devaleena.
 “Two people in a relationship need to be on the same line of thought about what they value.
 And be willing to adjust to their differences rather than react from a state of ego whenever one is met with a contradiction.”

-If you’re still wondering ‘is it normal to go through a rough patch in a relationship?’ remember that it is.
+If you’re still wondering ‘are rough patches in relationships normal?’ remember that it is.
+Going through a rough patch in a relationship is normal and quite a common phenomenon.
 We can’t wish you a relationship free of rough patches, but we do wish you one with enough love, trust and guts to navigate those patches and come up triumphant.
 Good luck!

 There’s no set number or time frame as such, Couples can go through rough patches at any time and it can last as long or as short as you let it.
 New couples may go through patches when they really get to know each other.
 Couples who have been together longer may also experience rough patches because they’re not prioritizing their relationship.